Mitigating scalability challenges in LUT-based neural networks via pruning optimisations: Proposed Methodology: LUT-MU

 \subsubsection{Encoder}

-The $N$ blocks are unpacked to $N$ corresponding encoders, each encoder is assigned to encode the ID of a certain codebook (e.g. $CodeBook_{i}$), which is used to look up the dot product result of the corresponding prototype as well as the weight sub-matrix in the aggregator.
-As shown in Fig.~\ref{fig:amu_overview}(c), the encoder reads blocks serially, for each round, the encoder takes the current block from the input package and the corresponding split value to identify the next round ID.
-Here the $2^{I}-1$ split values are allocated to a sequential array.
-In the $j^{th}$ round the split value on $Address = ID_{j-1} + Bias$ is taken to compare with the current block, where $ID_{j-1}$ indicates the last round ID and $Bias = 2^{j}-1$.
-Once the encoder has processed all blocks, it can obtain an ID indicating the prototype address of $CodeBook_{i}$.
+The $I_{i} \times C_i$ blocks are unpacked into $C_i/S_i$ corresponding encoders; each encoder is assigned $I_{i} \times S_i$ blocks to encode the IDs of the $S_i$ codebooks.
+These IDs are used to look up the dot product result between the corresponding prototype and the weight sub-matrix in the aggregator.
+As shown in the algorithm flow of Fig.~\ref{fig:amu_overview}(c), the encoder reads blocks serially to recursively process the decision tree-based encoding function.
+In each round, the encoder takes the current block from the input package along with the corresponding split value to determine the next round ID.
+Once all $I_i$ blocks have been processed, the encoder obtains an ID indicating the prototype address of the given codebook.
+However, from a hardware design perspective, data dependency in the recursive process leads to throughput degradation.
+To address this, the encoder uses $I_i$ comparator arrays to process all $2^{I_i}$ cases in the decision tree simultaneously, thus eliminating the data dependency.
+AND gates and a $2^{I_i}$-to-$I_i$ encode then identify the correct ID among the $2^{I_i}$ cases.
+This approach enables $I_i$ blocks to be loaded onto the encoder concurrently, enhancing the throughput of the LUT-MU.